What’s in This Article

 Your clinician can assess whether you need further care and help you manage gastrointestinal concerns safely.

-Pain Or Reflux
+Pain or Reflux

-A sudden increase in burping or a change in your usual pattern also deserves assessment.
 If you notice trouble swallowing, a hoarse voice, unexplained weight loss, or a persistent cough, seek medical care promptly.
+Early evaluation helps you protect your health and feel more in control.

 Warning Signs